-This section was removed from the annual follow-up year four form.
+This section was used only for the annual follow-up year three (Y3) and removed from the following year forms.
 The numbering for subsequent sections was kept the same to mirror the AFU-Y3 form.
-Do not be alarmed that Q45-48 are skipped on the year four form.
+Do not be alarmed that Q45-48 are skipped on year five form.
 Continue with section G-question 49.